Saffron Chicken with Parsley and Lemon

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Saffron Chicken with Parsley and Lemon made with boneless-skinless chicken breasts would be approved for any phase of the South Beach diet, and it would also work for other low-carb eating plans.
+This recipe would be suitable for low-carb, Keto, low-glycemic, and gluten-free diets.
+Saffron Chicken with Parsley and Lemon made with boneless-skinless chicken breasts would be approved for any phase of the original South Beach diet.
 South Beach would prefer limited amounts of butter, but you could use more butter if you’re following a low-carb/high-fat eating plan.

 Find More Recipes Like This One: